 Assessing risks to deployment targets

 Focusing on velocity

 Team includes SRE engineers with operational and development backgrounds

-In many cases, SRE and DevOps function differently at a project level.
+In many cases, DevOps engineer vs. SRE function differently at a project level.
 Often, this is because professionals in those niches have differing priorities and, potentially, somewhat unique skill sets.

 When it comes to the skills required, site reliability engineers typically have mixed expertise in software development and operations.
 This can include developers with operations experience or IT operations professionals with knowledge of development.
 Often, teams will consist of both types of professionals, ensuring the cumulative expertise is appropriate.

 SRE also requires knowledge of system architecture, automation, and system monitoring.
 In many cases, all team members are also involved in the deployment and maintenance of new or updated solutions.
 Additionally, they approach change management as a team, requiring expertise in that arena as well.

 DevOps engineer skills usually encompass some of the capabilities you need in SRE.
 For instance, automation and monitoring are critical to both.
 However, there are differentiators.
 Often DevOps engineers need familiarity with the agile methodology.
 Additionally, they may not have a significant need for IT operations-related skills.

 However, a project team is typically multi-disciplined.
 Instead of every team member having a similar skill set, DevOps professionals often specialize in a particular area.
 As a result, those working in DevOps roles can have surprisingly diverse skill sets.
 However, an understanding of DevOps is always a critical component, ensuring everyone can effectively embrace the methodology.

 When comparing DevOps and site reliability engineers at the project level, team composition is a significant differentiator.
 As mentioned above, SRE generally requires all team members to have knowledge of development and operations, though some may have more expertise in one area than the other.